 With the Master of Sport, Exercise and Health you can advance your knowledge of the sport industry, and be involved in world-leading research in sport, exercise and health.

-You can specialise in coach and athlete development, outdoor learning, physical activity and nutrition, sport leadership and management, or strength and conditioning.
-You can also complete this master’s degree through a flexi pathway by choosing from the full range of courses available across the specialisations.
+You can specialise in coach and athlete development, health and physical education, outdoor learning, physical activity and nutrition, sport data analytics, sport leadership and management, or strength and conditioning.
+You can also complete this master’s degree by choosing from the full range of courses available across the programme.

-At the heart of the programme is the dissertation, which enables you to research a topic of your interest, under the guidance of AUT’s globally renowned sport and recreation staff.
-The programme is flexible, and is offered as a mix of online and on-campus block courses.
+At the heart of the programme is the dissertation or thesis, which enables you to research a topic of your interest, under the guidance of AUT’s globally renowned sport and recreation staff.
+The programme is flexible, and is offered fully online or taught at the North Campus.

 Download programme guides